fbksd/fbksd/README.md

 ```

 To get you started, we provide a package containing several techniques, renderers, and scenes in a separate repository (https://github.com/fbksd/fbksd-package).
-This package should be installed in workspace.
+This package should be installed in the workspace.
 Follow the instructions on the [fbksd-package](https://github.com/fbksd/fbksd-package) repository.

 After the package in your workspace, you can list the filters, samplers and scenes using the `filters`, `samplers`, and `scenes` subcommands.
 Ex: